godotengine/godot-docs/classes/class_basebutton.rst

 | *Getter* | is_disabled()       |
 +----------+---------------------+

-If ``true`` the button is in disabled state and can't be clicked or toggled.
+If ``true``, the button is in disabled state and can't be clicked or toggled.

 .. _class_BaseButton_enabled_focus_mode: